-Dr. Malouf provides training and consultation to organizations small and large.
+Dr. Malouf provides training and consultation to organizations large and small.
 He is also available for ongoing supervision for psychology trainees and specific case consultation for other child and adult provider colleagues.

-Dr. Malouf presents on a range of topics related to cultural competency and Lesbian, Gay, Bisexual & Transgender (LGBT) Issues.
-He has experience presenting to both general and health provider audiences including: professional organizations, student groups, policy makers, academic grand rounds, etc. Dr. Malouf is happy to customize a workshop, continuing education program or keynote speech for your organization or event on any of the following topics:
+Dr. Malouf presents on a range of topics related to cultural competency and Lesbian, Gay, Bisexual, Queer, Transgender and Intersex (LGBTQI) Issues.
+He has experience presenting to both general and health provider audiences including: professional organizations, student groups, policy makers, academic grand rounds, etc..
+Dr. Malouf is happy to customize a workshop, continuing education program or keynote speech for your organization or event on any of the following topics:

 - Transgender Health Care and the Interface of Behavioral and Medical Treatment